shelhamer/visual-pulse-monitor/readme.txt

 found that research into "photoplethysmography" is well-established if not industry-ready.

+N.B.
+This was a course project; this implementation is not robust, and not particularly suited for any purpose.

 The most closely related work is:
 "Non-contact, automated cardiac pulse measurements using video imaging and blind source separation" Ming-Zher Poh, Daniel J. McDuff, Rosalind W. Picard.